Larry DeMar

-Lawrence E. "Larry" DeMar (also known as L.E.D.) is a video game and pinball designer and software programmer.
+Lawrence E. "Larry" DeMar (also known as L.E.D.) is an American video game and pinball designer and software programmer.
 He is known as co-designer, alongside Eugene Jarvis, of the classic arcade games Defender and Robotron: 2084.

+During his earlier years at Williams he worked as a software engineer.
+By 1993 he was director of pinball engineering.

 He is the founder of design firm Leading Edge Design (LED), which creates gaming concepts for the casino industry.